💬 Discuss

 6:30 AM dawn entry (on-site guest perk).
 Park is empty — you have the Upper Lakes to yourself for 30–60 minutes before the first tour buses arrive at 7:30.
 Walk the Upper Lakes loop (Trail H or K) — 8.9 km, 4–5 hours, smaller lakes, more cascades, fewer crowds even later in the morning.
 Bring breakfast from the hotel (boxed).
 Out of the park by 11 AM.
 Quick shower at hotel.
 Check out by noon.

 Drive Plitvice → Split: ~3h, 270 km via the A1 motorway.
 Stop in Zadar (~1h south of Plitvice) for lunch + the Sea Organ (Nikola Bašić's installation that turns wave motion into music) and the Greeting to the Sun sculpture. ~90 min in Zadar.
 Continue to Split, arriving ~5 PM.
-Drop car at Sixt/Hertz Split city office or airport (whichever rental terms allow).
+Park the car overnight (drop happens tomorrow at the Enterprise Downtown Split office before the catamaran).
 Walk to Cornaro Hotel on the edge of Diocletian's Palace.
-Dinner at Konoba Marjan (vegetarian-friendly konoba, fresh seafood for Ankur) or Bokeria (modern with strong veg menu, palace cellar setting).
+Dinner at Konoba Marjan (vegetarian-friendly konoba with fresh seafood for omnivore options) or Bokeria (modern with strong veg menu, palace cellar setting).
 Walk the Riva (palm-lined seafront promenade) at sunset.

 Free time / flex: Dawn entry at Plitvice is the killer move — non-negotiable.
 Zadar is the buffer if you're tired (skip it; drive direct → Split arrival ~3 PM, more downtime in Split).
 If you have the energy: extend in Zadar to dinner there + drive Split arrival 8 PM — Zadar's sea organ at sunset is haunting.